jordanblakey/invisicalc/README.md

-# Invisicalc 83
+# invisicalc

-A sleek, keyboard-friendly calculator application built with Python and GTK4.
+A sleek, keyboard-friendly calculator application for Gnome built with Python and GTK4.
+Designed to be unobtrusive and aesthetically pleasing, it features a NumPad-first design, proper desktop integration, and a clean interface.

 ## Features